gilad-teller/ApplicationInsightsTelemetryEnhancer/README.md

 Only .Net Core 2.2 and .Net Core 3.1 are currently supported

 ## Installing
-You can search for this package in the Package Manager UI in Visual Studio, or see other installation instructions here: https://www.nuget.org/packages/ApplicationInsightsTelemetryEnhancer
+### You can search for this package in the Package Manager UI in Visual Studio, or see other installation instructions here:
+https://www.nuget.org/packages/ApplicationInsightsTelemetryEnhancer
+### Make sure you get the correct version for your app.
+- Version 2.2.* is for .Net Core 2.2
+- Version 3.1.* is for .Net Core 3.1

 ## Usage
 ### Operation Id Response Header